Certified Diabetes Nurse Educator

 Top Industries for Employment

 Are certified diabetes educators in demand?
-In 2019, there were more than 59,000 nurse educators employed in the United States.
+There are more than 59,000 nurse educators employed in the United States.
 The industries offering the highest level of jobs are below.

 Medical & Surgical Hospitals | 4,230 | $121,180 |